 What Beef Should I Use?

-With so much emphasis on bacon, don’t forget this is still a burger, and a great burger starts with the right beef blend.
+With so much emphasis on bacon, don’t forget this is still a great burger, and a juicy beef burger starts with the right beef blend.
 When choosing ground beef for your burger, you need to consider the fat content and the cut of meat.

 Using an 80/20 blend, meaning 80 percent lean beef and 20 percent fat, is perfect for this recipe.
 Please don’t buy anything leaner than that unless you like dry burgers.
 If you plan on grilling the beef patties, you can even go for 70/30 blends since the higher temperatures of the grill will quickly dry out leaner beef mixtures.